-In 2005, net cash used in operating activities was €0.3 million compared with net cash used in operating activities of €1.1 million and €3.6 million in 2004 and 2003, respectively.
-In 2005, net cash used in operating activities reflected principally:
+In 2006, net cash used in operating activities was €1.9 million compared with net cash used in operating activities of €0.3 million and €1.1 million in 2005 and 2004, respectively.
+In 2006, net cash used in operating activities reflected principally:

-- a net loss of €1.1 million, - elimination of €1.8 million of net expenses without effects on cash, - an increase in trade accounts receivable of €1.5 million, principally reflecting an increase in revenue in the fourth quarter of 2005, - an increase in inventories of €0.7 million related to an increase in both the inventory of finished goods and spare parts, primarily due to an increase in spare parts inventory, itself reflecting anticipated revenue growth greater than actual growth, - an increase in trade accounts payable of €0.7 million, also primarily due to the increase in activity in the fourth quarter of 2005, and, - an increase in accrued expenses and other current liabilities of €0.4 million.
+- a net loss of €3.4 million, - elimination of €1.9 million of net expenses without effects on cash, - an increase in trade accounts receivable of €1.2 million, - a decrease in inventories of €0.4 million, reflecting dedicated actions to reduce the level of both the inventory of finished goods and spare parts, - an increase in accrued expenses and other current liabilities of €0.3 million.